HackYourAssignment/React-Cohort48/week4/my-food-app/src/README.md

 - Meals by category: `/filter.php?c=`
 - Meal details: `/lookup.php?i=`

-## Future Ideas
+## Design Inspiration

-- Add tests with Jest
-- Improve the design of the app
-- Add login for users
-- The current design is inspired by the **KFC** website for its bold colors and clean layout.
+The current design is inspired by the **KFC** website for its bold colors and clean layout